changhuixu/spinner/README.md

   Beeping blocks.
 Used for server side data loading.
   Allow to set spinner size.
 By default, size is 1rem.

+- `uiowa-ring`

+  Rotating spinner with Golden and Black colors.
+Userd as loading indicator.
+  Allow to set spinner size.
+By default, size is 4rem.

 ## Usage